1400 Beaver Creek Road

 Dr. Anne Fessler:

 She grew up in Farmington, NY and fulfilled a childhood dream to establish a veterinary practice in her hometown.
-She is married and has four children ranging in ages from 23 to 16 years old.
-Dr. Fessler is also currently guardian to 5 cats and 1 Border Collie dog.
+She is married and has four offspring ranging in ages from 27 to 20 years old.
+Dr. Fessler is also currently guardian to 3 cats and 1 dog.
 Her professional interests lay firmly implanted in general medicine.
 She enjoys the variety that general practice generates as well as the contact it creates with fellow community members

 The challenges presented by the broad range of medical and surgical cases that are treated at Farmington Veterinary Hospital combined with the pleasure of helping "neighbors" will keep her satisfied for a long time!